 The permit holder must take the harvested cougar to a conservation officer, biologist or Division office within 48 hours of the time of kill.
+(That requirement increases to 72 hours for a cougar harvested with a spot-and-stalk permit.)

 A Division employee will affix a permanent possession tag to the pelt or unskinned carcass.
 The employee will also ask you for the GPS coordinates of the harvest location.